 Suddenly, something pink and round splattered against the balcony door, making them all jump.
-It was Poromon, wildly flapping his wings and banging his beak on the glass.
+It was Poromon, wildly flapping his wings and banging his beak on the glass like a panicked hummingbird.
 "Good grief!"
 Tai said, walking over and opening the door.
 "Poromon, you knew there was glass there, right?"

 Poromon's eyes were wide and fearful, and his little body heaved and shrank like a pulsing heart.
 "I tried TK's… and I tried Cody's…" he panted, hopping into the room, "but they weren't there!
 I tried Kari's… but she wasn't there!
 So… I flew as fast as I could… and—" he broke into a coughing fit.

-"All right, calm down, deep breaths," Biyomon urged the little bird.
+"All right, calm down, deep breaths," Biyomon urged him.
 "You look like you're about to pop."

 "You didn't catch a cold, did you?"
 Sora asked.